mcltn/ansible-playbooks/README.md

 # ansible-playbooks

 ## mongodb
-Deploys a 3 node MongoDB cluster using the latest Enterprise version
+Deploys a MongoDB cluster using the latest Enterprise version.